Michelle Donelan: Secretary of State for Science, Innovation and Technology

 In a reshuffle of Sunak's cabinet on 7 February 2023, Donelan was appointed to the newly created role of Secretary of State for Science, Innovation and Technology.

 It was announced on 21 April 2023 that during her maternity leave, Donelan would be temporarily replaced as Secretary of State by Chloe Smith.
-She returned to her ministerial role on Thursday 20 July 2023 after three months of ministerial maternity leave.
+She returned to her ministerial role on 20 July 2023 after three months of ministerial maternity leave.

 Donelan's portfolio in the Department for Science, Innovation and Technology included the controversial Online Safety Act 2023.
 Under her leadership, the measure was amended and completed its passage through both Houses of Parliament.

 In April 2023, following the release of the GPT-4 large language model, Donelan announced that the UK would spend £100 million in initial funding for the Foundation Model Taskforce, modelled on the success of the COVID-19 Vaccine Taskforce, which would seek to ensure the responsible development of advanced artificial intelligence models and mitigate the risks.
 Soon after, hundreds of AI experts including Geoffrey Hinton, Yoshua Bengio, and Demis Hassabis signed a statement acknowledging AI's risk of extinction.
 Tech entrepreneur Ian Hogarth, who warned about the race to "God-like AI" and urged governments to intervene with significant regulation, was later named chair of the taskforce.

 Donelan announced in November that the taskforce would become the AI Safety Institute.
-In the same month, the inaugural AI Safety Summit was held at Bletchley Park, which resulted in almost 30 countries, including the U.S. and China, signing a declaration calling for international cooperation to mitigate the risks posed by AI.
+In the same month, the inaugural AI Safety Summit was held at Bletchley Park, which resulted in almost 30 countries, including the United States and China, signing a declaration calling for international cooperation to mitigate the risks posed by AI.
 In April 2024, Donelan and US commerce secretary Gina Raimondo signed an agreement between the UK and US AI Safety Institutes, to allow them to work together on testing advanced AI models.